shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The lanky kobold ran across the main hub, following the sound of Sui’s shouting.
 It tripped once, but got back up and entered the next room.

-The kobolds there popped the question.
+The kobolds there stared at it questionably.
 “That is one strange kobold.”

-“Is that the lanky kobold?”
+“Is it the lanky kobold?”

-“I don’t know, it could be a short dragonborn.”
+“I don’t know, it just could be a short dragonborn.”

 “Well, should we ask?”